 Goal-setting is the key to achieving progress in anything one wants to accomplish.
 Let your teen think about something they would really love to own or have in their possession.
-It could be a new outfit, or a video game.
+It could be a new outfit or a video game.
 Help them set minor and major goals.
-After each step of walking past their fears they’re presented with a minor reward, and when they have completely overcome their fears, they’re presented with the major reward.
-This is a motivative tip that works every time and should be employed by parents more often.
+Therefore, After each step of walking past their fears, they’re presented with a minor reward, and when they have completely overcome their fears, because they’re presented with the major reward.
+This is a motivational tip that works every time and should be employed by parents more often.

 What Happy Teens Are Like

 - All time Happiness, positivity and a sense of freedom.

 - A jovial relationship with family and friends